Flower – Woolly Lamb’s Ear

 Availability: In stock

-A bit more history (or skip below for ‘How to Plant’):
+A bit about its medicinal use (or skip below for ‘How to Plant’):

 We love learning about the plants we grow.
-When doing research on Lamb’s Ear we found a fascinating research paper that we would like to share with you.
-The research paper is titled, “The health benefits of three Hedgenettle herbal teas (Stachys byzantina, Stachys inflata, and Stachys lavandulifolia): profiling phenolic and antioxidant activities” (2020).
-The authors write:
+In one of the papers we found (mind the long title, “The health benefits of three Hedgenettle herbal teas (Stachys byzantina, Stachys inflata, and Stachys lavandulifolia): profiling phenolic and antioxidant activities”), the authors write:

 “In traditional medicine, the aerial parts of S. byzantina are used for the treatment of infections, wounds, asthma, dysentery, epilepsy, digestive disorders, common cold, rheumatic disorders, and neuropathy.
 In addition, recent investigations showed potent biological activities (e.g., anticancer, anti-inflammation, antioxidant, anti-malaria, anti-spasmodic, and anti-rheumatoid) of Stachys species.”

-In the paper, the authors measured the biological activities of decoctions (herbal tea) of 3 Stachys species.
-The goal was: (1) to measure the antioxidant potential of the herbal teas and (2) to see how well the herbal teas inhibited enzymes associated with Alzheimer’s, diabetes type II, melasma, and obesity.
+In this paper, the authors measured the biological activities of decoctions (herbal tea) of three Stachys species.
+Their goal was: (1) to measure the antioxidant potential of the herbal teas and (2) to see how well the herbal teas inhibited enzymes associated with Alzheimer’s, diabetes type II, melasma, and obesity.

 How to Plant: Ease of Germination: Easy.
 Start Stachys indoors 6-8 weeks before the last frost.
 Plant seeds about 5mm (¼ inch) below the soil surface and keep moist until germination.
 You can also plant seeds in the garden.
 At full size, plants spread 30 to 45 cm (12-18″) across.